 I had many things against me, especially time wasn’t on my side so I had to decide fast.
 I was heading back to the house, worried and hoping to get the book wherever I had left it, at the end it was my only hope to return to my body.

-Having the ability to move my spirit through space, I felt how I just levitated towards the house, half way there I felt the need to turn my head to the side just to find out I was being followed by something… I turned my head back to the front and somehow, I managed to hide from it between some high trees.
+Having the ability to move my spirit through space, I felt how I just levitated toward the house, half way there I felt the need to turn my head to the side just to find out I was being followed by something . . .
+I turned my head back to the front and somehow, I managed to hide from it between some high trees.

 Could it be a demon or another entity aware of my abandoned body?